Update: December 5th, 2022 | The Piano.

 And then, the big day came.
 We were scheduled for the hypnotherapy session.
 I comfortably took a set on a chair in the kitchen, checked my internet connection and we started the session.

 Well, apparently, getting hypnotized is easier than one might think.
-Human brain seems to have buttons that we just normally don’t press, so we don’t know about the channels and modes hidden behind these buttons.
-So it seems that when you look up as high as you can, and keep on blinking you fall into hypnosis within seconds.
+The human brain seems to have buttons that we just normally don’t press, so we don’t know about the channels and modes hidden behind these buttons.
+So it seems that when you look up as high as you can and keep on blinking you fall into hypnosis within seconds.